open-atmos/PySDM/paper/paper.md

 ---

-# Summary
+# Introduction

 `PySDM` is an open-source Python package for simulating the dynamics of population of particles undergoing condensational and collisional growth, interacting with a fluid flow and subject to chemical composition changes.
-It is intended to serve as a building block for process-level as well as computational-fluid-dynamics simulation systems involving representation of a continuous (fluid) and a dispersed (aerosol/hydrosol) phases, with `PySDM` being responsible for representation of the dispersed phase.
+It is intended to serve as a building block for process-level as well as computational-fluid-dynamics simulation systems involving representation of a continuous phase (fluid) and a dispersed phase (aerosol/hydrosol), with `PySDM` being responsible for representation of the dispersed phase.
-As of major version 1 (v1), the development has been focused on atmospheric cloud physics applications, in particular on modelling the dynamics of particles immersed in moist air using the particle-based (a.k.a. super-droplet/moving-sectional/discrete-point Lagrangian) approach to represent the **evolution of size spectrum of aerosol/cloud/rain particles**.
+As of the major version 1 (v1), the development has been focused on atmospheric cloud physics applications, in particular on modelling the dynamics of particles immersed in moist air using the particle-based approach to represent the evolution of size spectrum of aerosol/cloud/rain particles.
+The particle-based approach contrasts the more commonly used bulk and bin methods in which atmospheric particles are segregated into multiple categories (aerosol, cloud, rain) and their evolution is governed by deterministic dynamics solved on Eulerian grid.
+Particle-based methods employ discrete computational (super) particles, each carrying a set of continuously-valued attributes evolving in Lagrangian manner.
+Such approach is particularly well suited for using probabilistic representation of particle collisional growth (coagulation) and for representing processes dependent on numerous particle attributes which helps to overcome the limitations of bulk and bin methods [@Morrison_et_al_2020].

-The package core is a Pythonic high-performance implementation of the Super-Droplet Method (SDM) Monte-Carlo algorithm for representing collisional growth [@Shima_et_al_2009], hence the name.
+The `PySDM` package core is a Pythonic high-performance implementation of the Super-Droplet Method (SDM) Monte-Carlo algorithm for representing collisional growth [@Shima_et_al_2009], hence the name.
-The SDM is a probabilistic alternative to the mean-field approach emodied in the Smoluchowski equation, for a comparative outline of both approaches see [@Bartman_and_Arabas_2021].
+The SDM is a probabilistic alternative to the mean-field approach embodied by the Smoluchowski equation (for a comparative outline of both approaches see @Bartman_and_Arabas_2021).
+In atmospheric aerosol-cloud interactions, particle collisional growth is responsible for
+  formation of rain drops through collisions of smaller cloud droplets (warm-rain process) as well as for aerosol washout.

+Besides collisional growth, `PySDM` includes representation of condensation/evaporation of water vapour on/from the particles.
+Furthermore, representation of dissolution and, if applicable, dissociation of trace gases (sulfur dioxide, ozone, hydrogen peroxide, carbon dioxide, nitric acid and ammonia) is included to model the subsequent aqueous-phase oxidation of the dissolved sulfur dioxide (representation following the work of @Jaruga_and_Pawlowska_2018).

+The usage examples are built on four different `environment` classes included in `PySDM` v1 and implementing common simple atmospheric cloud modelling frameworks: box, adiabatic parcel, single-column and 2D prescribed flow kinematic models.

+In addition, the package ships with tutorial code depicting how `PySDM` can be used from `Julia` and `Matlab`.

+# Dependencies and supported platforms

+PySDM essential dependencies are: `NumPy`, `SciPy`, `Numba`, `Pint` and `ChemPy` which are all free and open-source software available via the PyPI platform.
+`PySDM` ships with a setup.py file allowing installation using the `pip` package manager (i.e., `pip install git+https://github.com/atmos-cloud-sim-uj/PySDM.git`).

-`PySDM` has two alternative parallel number-crunching backends available: **multi-threaded CPU backend** based on `Numba` [@Numba] and **GPU-resident backend** built on top of `ThrustRTC` [@ThrustRTC].
+`PySDM` has two alternative parallel number-crunching backends available: multi-threaded CPU backend based on `Numba` [@Numba] and GPU-resident backend built on top of `ThrustRTC` [@ThrustRTC].

-PySDM together with a set of developed usage examples constitutes a tool for research on cloud microphysical processes, and for testing and development of novel modelling methods.
+The optional GPU backend relies on proprietary vendor-specific CUDA technology, the accompanying non-free software and drivers; `ThrustRTC` and `CURandRTC` packages released under the Anti-996 license.

 The usage examples for `Python` were developed embracing the `Jupyter` interactive platform allowing control of the simulations via web browser.
-In addition, the package ships with tutorial code depicting how **`PySDM` can be used from `Julia` and `Matlab`**.

 All Python examples are ready for use in the cloud using the `mybinder.org` and the `Google Colab` platforms.

-Continuous integration infrastructure used in the development of PySDM assures the targetted full usability on **Linux, macOS and Windows** environments and as of the time of writing full compatibility with Python versions 3.7 through 3.9 is maintained.
+Continuous integration infrastructure used in the development of PySDM assures the targetted full usability on Linux, macOS and Windows environments and as of the time of writing full compatibility with Python versions 3.7 through 3.9 is maintained.
 Test coverage for PySDM is reported using the `codecov.io` platform.

-PySDM essential dependencies (`numpy`, `scipy`, `numba`, `pint` and `chempy`) are free and open-source and are all available via the PyPI platform.
-PySDM ships with a setup.py file allowing **installation using the `pip` package manager** (i.e., `pip install git+https://github.com/atmos-cloud-sim-uj/PySDM.git`).
-The optional GPU backend relies on proprietary vendor-specific CUDA technology and the accompanying non-free software libraries.
-The GPU backend is implemented using open-source `ThrustRTC` and `CURandRTC` packages released under the Anti-996 license.
-PySDM is released under the **GNU GPL v3 license**.

-Subsequent sections of this paper provide: an outline of PySDM programming interface; an index of examples and tutorials included as of v1.3; an overview of other open-source software packages implementing the SDM algorithm; and a brief summary highlighting the key virtues of PySDM and its design.
+Coverage analysis of the backend code requires execution with JIT-compilation disabled for the CPU backend (e.g., using the `NUMBA_DISABLE_JIT=1` environment variable setting).
+For the GPU backend, a purpose-built `FakeThrust` package is shipped with `PySDM` which implements a subset of the `ThrustRTC` API and translates C++ kernels into equivalent `Numba` parallel Python code for debugging and coverage analysis.

+The `Pint` dimensional analysis package is used for unit testing.
+It allows to assert on the dimensionality of arithmetic expressions representing physical formulae.
+In order to enable JIT compilation of the formulae, a `FakeUnitRegistry` class is shipped that mocks the `Pint` API reducing its functionality to SI prefix handling for simulation runs.

 # API in brief

 In order to depict PySDM API with a practical example, the following listings provide sample code roughly reproducing the Figure 2 from the
-  [@Shima_et_al_2009] paper in which the SDM algorithm was introduced.
+  @Shima_et_al_2009 paper in which the SDM algorithm was introduced.

 It is a coalescence-only set-up in which the initial particle size spectrum is exponential and is deterministically sampled to match the condition of each super-droplet having equal initial multiplicity, with the multiplicity denoting the number of real particles